Week 4 of Pregnancy

 Baby's Development at Week 4

-The embryo is developing into a blastocyst and implantation more securely.
+• Embryo- Developing into a blastocyst and implantation more securely

 At 4 weeks pregnant, your baby does not yet have a heartbeat.
-A blood artery has started to grow, forming the heart and circulatory system during the following several weeks.
-The heart will grow until the tenth week, although it will start to beat in the fifth or sixth week.
+An artery has started to grow, forming the heart and circulatory system during the following several weeks.
+The heart will grow within the tenth week, although it will start to beat in the fifth or sixth week.

 Pregnancy Symptoms This Week